 \subsubsection{Continuous Shared Control}

 We compare the proposed shared control to target-pose control by analyzing end-effector velocity and distance to the target.
-As shown in Fig. \ref{jointly}, without shared control, the robot remains stationary until an command is explicit.
-In contrast, shared control enables continuous pre-command motion toward potential virtual target, reducing the remaining distance for nearly 40\% once the command is explicit.
+As shown in Fig. \ref{jointly}, without shared control, the robot remains stationary until an explicit command is given.
+In contrast, shared control enables continuous pre-command motion toward a potential virtual target, reducing the remaining distance by nearly 40\% once the command is explicit.